Day 0 : 12.30/12.31

 Unfortunately, because of bad weather in the states earlier in the week, our flight back home was completely full, and we were bumped down from getting our business class upgrades by some last minute folks.
 We considered staying another night, but they didn't end up offering anything for people that were willing to take a flight the next day.

 The flight wasn't awful, but initially one of the flight attendants was very nasty to us.
 He tried slamming a luggage compartment closed (note to self, DO IT YOURSELF before they get a chance to), and since it didn't work, instead of trying to adjust anything, he just yanked our suitcase out, yelled at us and told it "DIDN'T WORK" and was too large and they would have to put it up front or check it.
-Obviously we were carrying it on because it had some fragile things, so we refused the checking it, and I sternly informed him it IS the correct size and it works all of the other times we fly United (HINT: WE GIVE YOU A LOT OF MONEY).
+Obviously we were carrying it on because it had some fragile things, so we refused the checking it, and I informed him it IS the correct size and it works all of the other times we fly United.
 After that he seemed to realize his blooper and they put it in business class, and was significantly more kind about it.

 The flight back, I mostly just slept.
 I also watched the new Jojo live action movie.
 I tried playing some Zelda, but kept falling asleep lol.